harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/quality-metrics-reports/testrail-reports.md

 ---
 title: TestRail reports
-description: Bullseye is a C++ code coverage tool.
+description: TestRail is a test management platform.
-sidebar_position: 30
+sidebar_position: 40
 ---

 [TestRail](https://www.testrail.com/) is a test management platform.
 To analyze your TestRail data in SEI, set up a [TestRail connector](../../sei-integrations/sei-connector-testrail.md), and then add TestRail reports to your [Insights](../../sei-insights.md).